nikosLab/multimeterStand/tasks.md

 - [x] 31.
 Get Images from the BracketFluke101-V1 reworked
 - [x] 32.
 Add text to re-work images
 - [x] 33.
 Test multimeterTiltBracketFluke101 assembly with Fluke101
-    - Need update, visibility is low, haveto increase the tilt
+    - Need update, visibility is low, have to increase the tilt